The Clinton Arts Center Board of Directors

-Shiftan studied English Literature and Philosophy (BA 1980) at the Hebrew University, Ceramics at Bezalel Academy of Art and Design, (1980 -1982), Eastern “The visual arts are a way to express yourself where words won’t do” Michigan University (MA 1984) and at Cranbrook Academy of Art and Design, (MFA 1986).
-Shiftan worked at Pewabic Pottery, Detroit Michigan (1986 to 1999) as Instructor, Production Manager – Senior Designer and Director of Education.
-She taught at Bezalel Academy of Art and Design (1999-2002) and is teaching ceramics at SUNY New Paltz, NY since 2003 where she is currently head of the Ceramics Program.
+Anat Shiftan studied English Literature and Philosophy (BA 1980) at the Hebrew University, ceramics at Bezalel Academy of Art and Design (1980 -1982), Eastern Michigan University (MA 1984), and at Cranbrook Academy of Art and Design (MFA 1986).
+Shiftan worked at Pewabic Pottery in Detroit, Michigan (1986 to 1999) as an Instructor, Production Manager, Senior Designer and Director of Education.
+She also taught at Bezalel Academy of Art and Design (1999-2002) and has been teaching ceramics since 2003 at SUNY New Paltz, NY, where she is currently head of the Ceramics Program.

 Awards and other career highlights:

 Shiftan received the Michigan Grant for Individual Artists twice and exhibited her work extensively.
 Shiftan has also collaboratively organized Contemporary Issues in Clay: A British Perspective, (2006) and Why Clay (2008), and organized Beyond Hand Made (2008), all symposiums examining theoretical, social, and economic trends as the context in which creative practice in the visual arts occurs today.